Chayanon-Ninyawee/KMIDS-GFM-Future-Engineer-2025/README.md

 All the code used in the robot can be found [here](code)

-The project codebase is organised to separate different components, challenges, and hardware targets.
+The project codebase is organized to separate different components, challenges, and hardware targets.
 The main folders are `raspberry-pi-5`, `raspberry-pi-pico-2`, and `shared`.
 The `shared` folder contains code used by both hardware targets.

 ```txt
 repo-root